Reactive-Extensions/RxJS/doc/api/core/operators/delay.md

 // => Next: 2
 // => Completed

-/* Using an relatove time to delay by a second */ var source = Rx.Observable.range(0, 3)
+/* Using an relative time to delay by a second */ var source = Rx.Observable.range(0, 3)
   .delay(1000);